huggingface/diffusers/docs/source/en/using-diffusers/img2img.md

 ### Guidance scale

-The `guidance_scale` parameter is used to control how closely the generated image resembles the text prompt.
-A higher `guidance_scale` value means your generated image is more faithful to the prompt, while a lower `guidance_scale` value means your generated image has more freedom to deviate from the prompt.
+The `guidance_scale` parameter is used to control how closely aligned the generated image and text prompt are.
+A higher `guidance_scale` value means your generated image is more aligned with the prompt, while a lower `guidance_scale` value means your generated image has more space to deviate from the prompt.

-You can combine this with the `strength` parameter for even more fine-grained control on how expressive the model is.
-For example, combine a high `strength + guidance_scale` for maximum creativity or use a combination of low `strength` and low `guidance_scale` to generate an image that more closely resembles the initial image but is not as strictly bound to the prompt.
+You can combine `guidance_scale` with `strength` for even more precise control over how expressive the model is.
+For example, combine a high `strength + guidance_scale` for maximum creativity or use a combination of low `strength` and low `guidance_scale` to generate an image that resembles the initial image but is not as strictly bound to the prompt.

 ```py
 import torch